Sampling parameters of ordinary differential equations with Langevin dynamics that satisfy constraints: Motivating example

 Suppose selected measurements are made on a biochemical system.
 The problem that we consider is how to fit the data (or more generally how to satisfy a set of constraints on the dynamics) to evaluate models and/or estimate parameter values.
 When spatial heterogeneities are not resolved and stochasticity can be neglected, the dynamics of such a system can be modeled through a set of ODEs.

-For concreteness, consider the repressilator \cite{Elowitz-2000}, a cycle of inhibitory gene regulatory interactions that can give rise to oscillations in gene expression (Figs \ref{fig:repressilator_diagram} and \ref{fig:repressilator_data}).
+For concreteness, consider the repressilator \cite{Elowitz-2000}, a cycle of inhibitory gene regulatory interactions that can give rise to oscillations in gene expression (Figures \ref{fig:repressilator_diagram} and \ref{fig:repressilator_data}).
 A minimal model of this system is the set of ODEs

-where \(y_j\) is the concentration of the \(j\)th gene product, \(k_{j,0}\) are dimensionless expression rates, \(k_{j,1}\) are dimensionless degradation rates, \(n_j\) are Hill coefficients, \(s\) is dimensionless time, and \(l > 1\) is a positive integer.
+where \(y_j\) is the concentration of the \(j\)th gene product, \(k_{j,0}\) are dimensionless expression rates, \(k_{j,1}\) are dimensionless degradation rates, \(n_j\) are Hill coefficients, \(s\) is dimensionless time, and \(\ell > 1\) is a positive integer.
 The first term on the right hand side of \eqref{eqn:repressilator} represents the inhibitory effect of the previous species in the cycle on expression and the second term represents degradation of the gene product.
-We would like to fit this model to the (simulated) data in Fig \ref{fig:repressilator_data}, for example.
+For a fixed \(\ell\), we would like to infer values for \(\mathbf k\) and \(\mathbf n\) that are consistent with the (simulated) data in Figure \ref{fig:repressilator_data}, for example.

 Bayesian statistics provide a framework for accomplishing this goal \cite{Mackay_2003,Vyshemirsky_2008,Eydgahi_2013}: let \(\mathbf{k}\) be the parameters of the model and \(\mathbf x\) be experimental observations.
 Given a prior distribution \(\pi(\mathbf{k})\) and likelihood function \(\pi(\mathbf x|\mathbf{k})\), the posterior distribution \(\pi(\mathbf{k}|\mathbf x)\) can be computed using Bayes' rule: